Social-Network-Algorithms/Community-Detection-Algo/README.md

 Follow the instructions in the main README.md file to setup the environment.

 ## Running

-1. The main program for core detection can be started by running `python detect_core_jaccard.py -n {seed_user} -act {user_activity}`.
-For example `python detect_core_jaccard.py -n "doctorvive.bsky.social" -act "user retweets"` for seed user "doctorvive.bsky.social" and user activity "user retweets".

-2. The main program for community expansion can be started by running `python ./SNACES.py`.
-This will trigger the main program to loop, which will then prompt you to input options for which process to trigger.
-Choose option 6 for community expansion.
+The main program for community detection consisting of:
+- Detection of influential users
+- Expansion of the community
+- Running tests to assess the quality of the community

+can be started by running
+` python run_community_detection.py -n {seed_user}`.
+For example
+` python run_community_detection.py -n "doctorvive.bsky.social""` for seed user "doctorvive.bsky.social".

+The results for the community users and the tests can be found under the data/{seed_user}/expansion and data/{seed_user}/tests directories respectively.

+## Current Work

+### dao module

+The dao module includes all the getter and setters that connects the data storage with our program.

+### model module

+The model module includes the instances such as User and Tweets that are used in our program

+### Utility Functions
+The implementation of the user and community utility function, including social support utility that is being used in our algorithm can be found under `/src/process/community_ranking` and `/src/process/ranking`.

+### Community Expansion

+The main code for community expansion is in `/src/process/community_expansion/`

+### Core Detection

+The main code for community expansion is in `/src/process/core_detection/`